ncsuSEAL/sealWebsite/content/publication/Mei_RS_2022/index.md

 # 7 = Thesis; 8 = Patent
 publication_types: ["2"]

+# indicate if this paper is related to SEAL
+categories: "non-lab-related"

 # Publication name and optional abbreviated publication name.
 publication: In *Remote Sensing*
 publication_short: In *Remote Sens.*